 [John McIntyre 13/03/2012]

-A northbound InterCity 125 empty stock working takes the York station avoiding line from Holgate Junction in the 1980s.
+A northbound InterCity 125 empty stock working takes the York station avoiding line from Holgate Junction in July 1980.
 View south west from the platforms over land once occupied by various railway facilities including the NER^s York South roundhouses.
 [Note the infilled remains in the foreground.]

 |19/04/2012|| New Heritage Poster for Milngavie Station [Railscot]|